srush-shah/restaurant-recommender/README.md

    - Automated model retraining based on performance thresholds
    - A/B testing between new and old system versions

 This satisfies Unit 3 requirements through automated testing, deployment, and monitoring pipelines.
-We address additional difficulty points through implementation of canary testing and automated model retraining based on drift detection.